CSci 134 - Digital Communication and Computation

 Programming Laboratories and Projects

 You will submit your laboratory programs and projects electronically.
-An explanation of the submission process, details of the schedule of lab deadlines, information about teaching assistants and a discussion of our approach to grading your labs can be found on our Labs page.
+An explanation of the submission process, details regarding lab deadlines, information about teaching assistants and a discussion of our approach to grading your labs can be found on our Labs page.

 During the semester, students will be expected to complete about 10 written howework assignments.
 A tentative schedule for these assignments can be found on our Homework page.